Lab 5: Intro to Machine Learning

 Making predictions from logistic regression model ✍🏻

-# Define cvalues for individual case
+# Define values for individual case

 x1 <- 1